Roland JX-305

-The Roland JX-305 Groovesynth synthesizer was produced in 1998 by Roland.
-It is very similar to a Roland MC-505 with an additional set of 61 keys.
-The keyboard is sensitive to velocity and has channel aftertouch.
+The Roland JX-305 synthesizer was produced in 1998 by Roland.
+It is very similar to a Roland MC-505 with a piano keyboard added onto it.
+It is sensitive to velocity and has channel aftertouch.
 This keyboard was aimed at producers of dance and trance music and was also popular for live performances during the late 1990s.

-The synth has nine MIDI control knobs and a two-line LCD display.
+The synth has nine MIDI control knobs and a two-line LCD.